ethan-nicholas-tsai/Spam-Movie-Review-Detection/README.md

 # Spam Movie Review Detection

-This is the official repository of paper "Detecting Spam Movie Review under Coordinated Attack with Multi-View Explicit and Implicit Relations Semantics Fusion", which is accepted by the journal *IEEE Transactions on Information Forensics and Security (TIFS, 2024)* and to be published soon.
+This is the official repository of paper "Detecting Spam Movie Review under Coordinated Attack with Multi-View Explicit and Implicit Relations Semantics Fusion", which is published in the journal *IEEE Transactions on Information Forensics and Security (TIFS, 2024)*.

 ## Code